hangingman/sparse_constrained_attention/README.md

 are consistent.

 1. Store your data (tokenized and BPE'ed) in a data folder `<DATA PATH>/ro-en`.

+- You can download and preprocess dataset with https://github.com/rsennrich/wmt16-scripts
+  - Checkout wmt16-scripts, then execute `download_files.sh` and `preprocess.sh`
+  - At least, you will find files; `corpus.bpe.ro`, `corpus.bpe.en`, `newsdev2016.bpe.ro`, `newsdev2016.bpe.en`
+  - I can't find `newstest2016.*` files but it looks script working

 This must contain the following files:
 - `corpus.bpe.ro`